eucaflix/Cloud-Prize/Submission.md

 Our submission touches many NetflixOSS projects.
 Different projects have different degrees of integration.
 For each NetflixOSS project, we indicate the degree of Eucalyptus integration provided by our submissions as follows:

-### Categories of Supported Projects
-* _Full_:  All of the functionality from a particular project works in Eucalyptus.
-* _Hybrid_:  The project can be configured to use both AWS and Eucalyptus clouds at the same time.
-This also implies that the project can be configured use only Eucalyptus.
-* _Transitive_:  The project has no AWS dependencies, but depends upon other Netflix OSS projects/services and, so, is transitively supported by virtue of other contributions in this submission.
-* _Partial_:  For projects which provide faceted functionality (e.g., edda's monitoring of resources) partial support means that some portion of the functionality requires services which are not supported by Eucalyptus.

 ### Supported Netflix OSS Projects

+* eureka: _Full_.
+* Priam: _Full_.
+* servo: _Full_.
+* Turbine: _Full_.

 * archaius: _Partial_.
-No DynamoDB support, other configurations works.
+No DynamoDB support in Euvalyptus at present.
+Other configurations work.
 * asgard: _Partial_.
-No RDS, SQS.
+No RDS or SQS support in Eucalyptus at present.
 * edda: _Partial_.
-No ElasticCache, RDS, Route53, SQS.
+No ElasticCache, RDS, Route53, or SQS support in Eucalyptus at present.
-* eureka: _Full_.
-* karyon: _Transitive_.
-* Lipstick: _Transitive_.
-* Priam: _Full_.
-* recipes-rss: _Transitive_.
-* ribbon: _Transitive_.
-* servo: _Full_.
 * SimianArmy: _Partial_.
-No SimpleDB.
-* Turbine: _Full_.
-* zuul: _Transitive_.
+No SimpleDB support in Eucalyptus at present.

-### Not supported or N/A
+### Not supported

-* astyanax: No AWS dependencies
-* blitz4j: No AWS dependencies
-* brutal: No AWS dependencies
-* CassJMeter
-* Cloud-Prize
-* curator
-* denominator: Not supported (no Route53)
-* EVCache:
-* exhibitor: ????
-* feign
-* frigga
-* gcviz
-* genie
-* governator
-* gradle-template
-* Hystrix
+* denominator: _Not supported_.
+No Route53 support in Eucalyptus at present.
-* ice: Not supported (no Programmatic Billing Access, SES, SimpleDB)
+* ice: _Not supported_.
+No Programmatic Billing Access, SES, or SimpleDB in Eucalyptus at present.
-* netflix-commons
-* netflix-graph
-* NfWebCrypto
-* pytheas
-* RxJava

-### Detailed review
+### Detailed review of changes

 __SimianArmy__